MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. Ensure that the uv package manager is installed:

-    Spec Kit uses uv for CLI installation and management.
+    GitHub Spec Kit uses uv for CLI installation and management.

     - You can install uv by following the instructions at [docs.astral.sh/uv](https://docs.astral.sh/uv/)